Management and Organizational Behavior Master Degree

 Which courses are eligible for course waiver based on equivalent coursework?

-Online MSMOB students can apply for waivers in the following courses: MBA 541, MSA 500 and MGMT 540.
+Online MSMOB students can apply for waivers in the following courses: ACCT 5100 and BALT 5101.
 These courses require one equivalent graduate or two comparable, upper-division (i.e. sophomore, junior, and senior level) undergraduate courses in the same topic area, completed with a grade of "B" or higher.

 The maximum number of allowable transfer/course substitution hours is 12 quarter credit-hours.